 If you are looking for gluten free Girona advice… you have come to the right place!
 As you know by now, my care free foodie-traveling lifestyle is slightly hampered by a little devil called gluten.
 Never fear in Girona, though: I ate til my heart’s content!
 Of course, this came with the help of my Girona-resident friends Alexia and Angela, who were perfect tour guides, translators, and gluten free Girona connoisseurs.

 But seriously, it’s high time that I pay tribute to southwest England’s greatest masterpiece (forget Agatha Christie, Tom Daley, JK Rowling, Sherlock Holmes etc.) – it’s The Stable!
 As you all know by now, my favorite part of traveling is undoubtedly eating.
 And my favorite part about eating is pizza.
 Although I recently decided to move away from listicle type posts and give you all some more heartfelt and *deep* words….sometimes I just need to write about PIZZA!
 (And you’ll soon see that, to me, The Stable means a bit more than just pizza).

-In the city where beer is cheaper than water, what is a gluten free girl to do?
+In the city where beer is cheaper than water, what is a celiac to do?
 Long story short, I ate well in Prague, but it wasn’t without effort.
 Gluten free Prague is possible and I’m going to tell you how to find it!

-Unlike other cities I’ve visited (such as Marrakech), you can’t just pop into any restaurant and rely on the menu’s naturally gluten free options.
+Unlike other places I’ve visited (such as Nepal or Morocco), you can’t just pop into any restaurant and rely on the menu’s naturally gluten free options.
 They don’t exist!
-The traditional Czech dishes revolve around beer, dumplings, and meat that’s either fried or swimming in an ale-infused, flour-thickened sauce.
-You’ll be hard pressed finding a salad in Prague.
+Traditional Czech dishes revolve around beer, dumplings, and meat that’s either fried or swimming in an ale-infused, flour-thickened sauce.
+To be completely honest, you’ll be hard pressed finding a salad in Prague.